garrandall/popular-music-data/tracks/love-is-a-house-force-m-d--s.md

 Love is a house, you got the key
 (Woo, baby, take me where I wanna be)
-Open up and let me into your heart (Ooh), baby
+Open up and let me into your heart (Oh), baby
 (Just look and you'll see)
 (That you got the key)
-Open up and let me into your heart (Ooh)
+Open up and let me into your heart (Oh)

 Love is a house, you got the key
 (Love is a house, love's a home, I don't wanna be alone)